Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Iron is best taken on an empty stomach (morning, 30 minutes before breakfast) to maximize absorption.
 But this recommendation directly conflicts with simultaneous calcium intake (often present at breakfast in the form of dairy products).

 Magnesium is best taken at dinner or bedtime.
-It contributes to muscle relaxation and sleep quality through its role as a GABA cofactor (the main inhibitory neurotransmitter of the central nervous system).
+It contributes to normal muscle function and to normal psychological function, and it acts as a GABA cofactor (the main inhibitory neurotransmitter of the central nervous system).

 Managing these timing constraints correctly becomes a logistical puzzle.
 A consumer taking 4 to 6 separate supplements must juggle incompatible intake windows.